Deepakkumarsah25/Rental-Property-Smart-Contract-Registry/README.md

 1. Deploy the smart contract on your preferred Ethereum-compatible network
 2. Property owners can register properties using `registerProperty()`
 3. Tenants can create rental agreements with `createRentalAgreement()`
-4. Contract Address: 0xD94f465cc5F82d7A5Ea886e048CaF8bf1f76B884
+4. Manage property availability with `updatePropertyAvailability()`

-5. Manage property availability with `updatePropertyAvailability()`
+   Contract Address: 0xD94f465cc5F82d7A5Ea886e048CaF8bf1f76B884
 6. Process security deposit returns with `returnSecurityDeposit()`

 ## License